-In relation to the assessment of the adequacy of the organisational, administrative and accounting structure of the subsidiary companies of strategic significance, with particular reference to the internal control and risk management system (Recommendation 1. c), the initiative was implemented during the year 2021 also with reference to the extension of the Group's new geographical perimeter, through the implementation of more standardised operating and control standards at Group level.
-The Board of Directors directs the Group keeping in mind the Recommendations of the Corporate Governance Code and national and international best practices in the analysis of relevant issues of social and environmental value for the shareholders and for all other stakeholders.
-It examines and approves:
+With regard to the assessment of the adequacy of the organisational, administrative and accounting structure of strategically important subsidiaries, with particular reference to the internal control and risk management system (Recommendation 1. c), the initiative was implemented during the year 2022 in line with the objectives of implementing more uniform operating and control standards at Group level.

+The Board of Directors directs the Group, bearing in mind the Recommendations of the Corporate Governance Code and national and international best practices when analysing relevant issues of social and environmental value for shareholders and all other stakeholders; in particular, with regard to sustainability, the Board examines and approves:

-- the content of the Group's Non-Financial Consolidated Declaration pursuant to Italian Legislative Decree 254/2016 (the "Non-Financial Consolidated Declaration"), therein including the analysis of materiality and the respective stakeholder engagement activities; - ✓ the guidelines of the Sustainability Plan and Company policies on human rights, corporate ethics and integrity, diversity and inclusion, as well as integration policies of environmental, social and governance issues in the business model as well as initiatives undertaken by the Company to address issues related to climate change and the related reporting; - ✓ in relation to governance of the risks and internal control system of the Company and of its subsidiary companies and in relation to sustainability, initiatives and activities aimed at creating shared value for all Stakeholders and disseminating a sustainability culture in all countries in which the Group is present; - \checkmark the profit and non-profit strategy, as well as the Company's sustainable finance initiatives.
+- ✓ the content of the Group's Non-Financial Consolidated Declaration pursuant to Italian Legislative Decree 254/2016 (the "Non-Financial Consolidated Declaration"), therein including the analysis of materiality and the respective stakeholder engagement activities; - ✓ the guidelines of the Sustainability Plan and Company policies on human rights, corporate ethics and integrity, diversity and inclusion, as well as integration policies of environmental, social and governance issues in the business model as well as initiatives undertaken by the Company to address issues related to climate change and the related reporting; - ✓ in relation to governance of the risks and internal control system of the Company and of its subsidiary companies and in relation to sustainability, initiatives and activities aimed at creating shared value for all Stakeholders and disseminating a sustainability culture in all countries in which the Group is present; - ✓ the profit and non-profit strategy, as well as the Company's sustainable finance initiatives.